 6. Delete your unused online accounts.
 Almost everyone has online accounts that they no longer use.
 Close them down or the trail of digital relationships you’ve established on those accounts might some back to haunt you.
 You have no idea how the information they have about you might resurface at another point in your life.

-APersonal data protection in this new age that we live in is getting tougher and more complicated.
-But having some basic data protection training and taking some simple precautions to take in reducing your digital footprint can go a long way to avert serious breaches of security that were unheard of even 10 years ago.
+Personal data protection in this new age that we live in is getting tougher and more complicated.
+Having some basic data protection training and taking simple precautions towards reducing your digital footprint can go a long way to avert serious breaches of security that were unheard of even 10 years ago.

 This article was originally published in 2016 and was updated October 30, 2017.